-The time within which a party is required by the Civil Rules to serve and file a responsive pleading to a complaint, a counterclaim, a cross-claim, or a third party complaint shall be extended for a period of 28 days upon advance application filed with the Clerk of Courts on the designated form.
-Additional time thereafter may be provided pursuant to stipulation or upon motion filed with the clerk and granted by the Court.
-Proof of service upon opposing counsel, as required by Civ.
+The time within which a party is required by the Civil Rules to serve and file a responsive pleading to a complaint, a counterclaim, a crossclaim, or a third-party complaint shall be extended for a period of twenty-eight days upon advance application filed with the Clerk of Courts on the designated form.
+Additional time thereafter may be provided pursuant to a stipulation or upon motion filed with the Clerk and granted by the court.
+Proof of service upon opposing counselor party(ies), as required by Civ.
 R. 5, shall be filed with each application for extension of time.